seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Hi Richard,

-    What if your sales team could instantly access accurate inventory data, pricing, and delivery estimates while talking to customers?
-For marine distributors like AER Supply, this competitive edge is completely achievable.

-    Wholesale distributors handling technical systems face unique challenges: complex inventory management, inefficient order processing, and disconnected business systems.
-Your current software wasn't built to handle these specialized needs.

-    I develop custom solutions that address these exact distribution bottlenecks.
-For example, I built tools for Veritas Health Systems that streamlined complex accounting and forecasting, resulting in 27.3% efficiency gains across key processes.
-For Compliance Associates, tailored software eliminated 32.5 hours of manual work weekly.

-    Here's what AER Supply could experience with strategic automation:
-    • Order processing time reduced from 17 minutes to 4.2 minutes per order
-    • Inventory accuracy improved to 98.7% with real-time updates
+    Managing a marine wholesale distribution operation comes with unique inventory challenges—balancing stock levels across seasonal demands, managing specialty parts availability, and keeping your sales team equipped with accurate information when customers need fast answers.

+    As someone who works with distribution partners, I've seen how disconnected systems force managing partners to choose between inventory accuracy and sales responsiveness—when you actually need both to stay competitive.

+    I build custom solutions that help distribution businesses like AER Supply connect your inventory, sales, and accounting systems without replacing what works.
+For Veritas Health Systems, my tools improved efficiency by 27.3%, and Compliance Associates saved 32.5 hours weekly on manual processes.

+    For a marine distributor focused on technical systems, you can get:
+    • Real-time inventory visibility for your sales team, even for complex configurations
+    • Automated replenishment recommendations based on seasonal patterns
-    • Sales and inventory data integrated seamlessly, eliminating double-entry
+    • Integrated sales and accounting data that improves margin analysis

-    If you're concerned about implementation or adoption, we can discuss these in a free, 20-minute strategy call.
-I'll share a few automation opportunities relevant to your workflow.

-    Reply to this email or text me at 530-638-3238 to set up a time.
+    If you're looking to improve inventory management while supporting your sales team, let's talk.
+Get your free strategy call now—just reply to this email or text me at 530-638-3238 to set up a time.

     Thank you for your time!